wallarm/product-documentation/docs/3.6/quickstart.md

 Wallarm node quick deployment is successfully completed!

-To continue the product exploring, we recommend learning more about the following Wallarm API Security features:
+To continue the product exploring, we recommend learning more about the following Wallarm API Security Platform features:

 * [Configuration of traffic filtration mode](admin-en/configure-wallarm-mode.md)
 * [Blocking page and error code configuration](admin-en/configuration-guides/configure-block-page-and-code.md)